ComposeCode/RHEL7-RHCE-course-helper/chapter9/section9-1.md

 - ServerRoot: Default is /etc/httpd.
 Directory location to store configuration, error and log files.
 - User: Default is apache.
 Specifies the owner for the httpd daemon.

 There are several directives defined under "Main server configuration" in the file.
-These directives
+These directives set up the default web server, which responds to client requests that are not handled by virtual hosts.
+The values of these directives are also valid for any configured virtual hosts, unless they are overridden:

+-

 ## Apache Log Files
 ##